 The gloves and handkerchief which Lincoln Is said to have with him on the night of April 14, 1865, were exhibited in New York City in 1924.

-In 1859, while on a visit to Springfield, Illinois, Lincoln ordered boots from Conrad Loch reputed to be the finest bookmaker in America.
-The Moroccan leather boots cost $19.50 ($633.00 today) and Abe put down a $10 deposit.
-A good pair of boots then cost $12.50 ($405.00 today).
-It took 10 months to make them and he wore them during his campaign for the presidency and at his inaugurations.
-Indeed, in 1865, the night John Wilkes Booth shot President Lincoln he was wearing Conrad Loch’s maroon and black Russian Calf boots.
+In 1859, while on a visit to Springfield, Illinois, Lincoln ordered boots from Conrad Loch, reputed to be the finest bookmaker in America.
+The Moroccan leather boots cost $19.50 ($633.00 today), and Abe put down a $10 deposit.
+A good pair of boots cost $12.50 ($405.00 today).
+It took 10 months to make them, and he wore them during his campaign for the presidency and at his inaugurations.
+Indeed, in 1865, the night John Wilkes Booth shot President Lincoln, he was wearing Conrad Loch's maroon and black Russian Calf boots.

-Peter Kahle, a humble German immigrant, a shoemaker from Scranton, Pennsylvania thought he could make a pair of comfortable shoes for his President.
-He was a modest man and worked from a store basement, but advertised it as the “largest boot and shoe establishment in the County.”
-Using the diagrams as a template he crafted a pair of shoes then sent them to Lincoln by way of a present from a humble admirer.
-The shoes fitted perfectly and Lincoln was delighted and sent a personal thank you letter to Kahler.
-The shoemaker was no fool and the Presidential letter of recommendation was published making Peter Kahler a celebrity shoemaker.
-Henceforth he promoted himself as ‘Doctor Kahler, official bootmaker to the President.'”
+Peter Kahle, a humble German immigrant, a shoemaker from Scranton, Pennsylvania, thought he could make a pair of comfortable shoes for his President.
+He was a modest man and worked from a store basement but advertised it as the "largest boot and shoe establishment in the County."
+Using the diagrams as a template, he crafted a pair of shoes then sent them to Lincoln by way of a present from a humble admirer.
+The boots fitted perfectly, and Lincoln was delighted and sent a personal thank you letter to Kahler.
+The shoemaker was no fool, and the Presidential letter of recommendation was published, making Peter Kahler a celebrity shoemaker.
+Henceforth he promoted himself as 'Doctor Kahler, official bootmaker to the President.'"

 |Lincoln's Foot Measurements.|

-During the Civil War (1861-1865), it was very difficult for the President to find private time for boot fitting, and almost impossible for bootmaker to have an audience with the Commander in Chief.
+During the Civil War (1861-1865), it was challenging for the President to find private time for a boot fitting and almost impossible for a bootmaker to have an audience with the Commander in Chief.
 Lincoln was determined, however, to have comfortable boots and sent for Dr. Kahler to attend him at the White House.
-There were several conditions, including he must never talk of their meeting, not even to his family.
-The President’s instructions to Dr. Kohler were to follow the Native Indian method of moccasin measurement i.e., stand barefoot on a piece of rawhide and with his hunting knife cut out the sole, following the contour of the foot.
-The President pulled off his boots, stood upon the sheet of thick brown paper and Dr. Kahler outlined the feet.
-After the diagram was concluded and the President signed and dated it to show his approval.
-President Lincoln’s right foot was half an inch longer than his left foot.
+Several conditions included that he must never talk of their meeting, not even to his family.
+The President's instructions to Dr. Kohler were to follow the Native Indian method of moccasin measurement, i.e., stand barefoot on a piece of rawhide and with his hunting knife cut out the sole, following the contour of the foot.
+The President pulled off his boots, stood upon the sheet of thick brown paper, and Dr. Kahler outlined the feet.
+After the diagram was concluded, the President signed and dated it to show his approval.
+President Lincoln's right foot was half an inch longer than his left foot.

-There appeared an article in the "Superintendent and Foreman" in 1895, setting forth the story of how a man in Lynn, Massachusetts, had come in possession of the boots Lincoln wore to Ford's Theatre that fateful night.
+An article in the "Superintendent and Foreman" appeared in 1895, setting forth the story of how a man in Lynn, Massachusetts, had come in possession of the boots Lincoln wore to Ford's Theatre that fateful night.

 William T. Clark, a 23-year-old army clerk, rented the back bedroom on the first floor in the Petersen's boarding house across the street from Ford's Theatre.
-Clark found the Conrad Loch boots under his bed after Lincoln’s body was removed.
-Clark had just lost his job and used the boots as collateral for a personal loan, from Justin H. Hatch (a civil servant at the U.S. Treasury), to go West to the goldfields and seek his fortune.
+Clark found the Conrad Loch boots under his bed after removing Lincoln's body.
+Clark had just lost his job and used the boots as collateral for a personal loan from Justin H. Hatch (a civil servant at the U.S. Treasury) to go West to the goldfields and seek his fortune.